akiatoji/slickgrid-bootstrap-rails/README.md

 SlickGrid rails integration with Bootstrap support.

 Integrates mleibman/SlickGrid into your rails app.

-SlickGrid is a superb editable grid, but integration into Rails was a bit messy and jQuery UI themes didn't always look too great.
-With this gem, you can
+SlickGrid is a superb editable grid, but integration into Rails was a bit messy and jQuery UI themes didn't always look too good on Bootstrap themed pages.

+This gem takes care of:

 * Fixes hardcoded pathing in SlickGrid that breaks Rails asset pipeline
 * Eases jquery.drag.drag/drop integration (with akiatoji/jquery-dragdrop-rails)
-* Requires less based integration with Bootstrap (with seyhunak/twitter-bootstrap-rails)
+* Less based integration with Bootstrap (with seyhunak/twitter-bootstrap-rails)
 * Bootstrap styling with minimal markup changes (credits to reeblazs/SlickGrid-touch)

 ## Installation

-Add this line to your application's Gemfile:
+Add to your application's Gemfile:

 ```
+gem 'jquery-dragdrop-rails'
 gem 'slickgrid-bootstrap-rails'
 ```